 If we make a final offer, we will also ask you for the following:

-Corazon provide our Occupational Health service.
-If we make you a conditional offer, we will ask that you complete a questionnaire which will help to determine if you are fit to undertake the work that you have been offered, or advise us if any adjustments are needed to the work environment or systems so that you may work effectively.
+Corazon provides our Occupational Health service.
+If we make you a conditional offer, we will ask that you complete a questionnaire which will help to determine if you are fit to undertake the work that you have been offered or advise us if any adjustments are needed to the work environment or systems so that you may work effectively.

 We will send you a form to complete and return directly to Corazon.
 The information you provide will be held by Corazon who will provide us with a fit to work certificate or a report with recommendations.
 You are able to request to see the report before it is sent to us.
 If you decline for us to see it, then this could affect your job offer.
 If an occupational health assessment is required, this is likely to be carried out by Corazon.